 A few more benefits of a conventional loan are that they can be used for primary or secondary residences, and also for rental property where you don’t have to occupy the location.
 They can also be used for hotels, bed and breakfasts, or other types of properties that government backed loans don’t cover.

-I’m committed, along with First Community Mortgage, to providing a wide range of loan options for my clients.
+I’m committed, along with Innovative Mortgage Services, to providing a wide range of loan options for my clients.
 If your credit history is good and your income has been stable for a few years, a conventional loan may be the best fit for you.
 Contact me today to learn how I can help.

 NMLS ID 1233387